 - Be able to think critically about issues challenging society and the global community via critical studies in theatre and to mine these issues for subject of humanistic significance including the ability to articulate the significance of theatre as a “smart power” means for contributing positively to human survival.

-- Be able to operate as a good citizen in the profession and in society, exhibiting integrity, a sense of ethics, and morality.
+- Be able to operate as a good citizen in the profession and in society, exhibiting integrity, a sense of ethics, good character, and morality.

-- Be able to plan, develop, and complete a professionally promising thesis portfolio comprised of a variety of dramatic writing projects that speak to mastery of craft in dramatic writing.
+- Be able to plan, develop, and complete a professionally promising thesis project that speaks to mastery of craft in dramatic writing.

 - The USC New Works Festivals allow faculty to observe firsthand the student’s comprehension of learning objectives and ability to apply that learning to their work.
-The USC New Works Festival utilizing professional dramatists that includes responders who are producers, artistic directors, literary managers, or dramaturges.
+The USC New Works Festival: Year Three utilizes professional dramatists that includes responders who are producers, artistic directors, literary managers, or dramaturges.
 Their evaluation of the students’ work provides an external review that augments evidence to determine achievement of learning objectives.
 Exit interviews are requested from external dramatists to gain deeper insights to the process and with regard to student engagement in that process.